PolarisBlockchain/MarketMake-Polaris/README.md

 # Polaris Lottery
 ![Polaris](./imgs/whitelogo.png)

-Polaris is a decentralized, transparent, fair, and diverse lottery platform built on Conflux Network for low transaction fees to further reduce user expenses.
-Polaris offers no-loss lottery and traditional lotteries.
-The Aave protocol is used to generate interest which is distributed as prizes for no participant losses.
-Chainlink oracles are then used to integrate randomness and can be used to connect external APIs that provide sports results.
-We aim to provide a one of a kind online lottery experience without any limitations to our users.
+Polaris is a decentralized, transparent, fair, diverse lottery platform built on Conflux Network using cross-chain technologies to reduce users' expenses with low transaction fees.
+It ultilizes yield farming protocols, such as Aave,to generate interest which is distributed as prizes for no participant losses.
+It offers sports and financial lottery by using off-chain solutions and connecting to external APIs.
+A factory design pattern is also used to allow users to create their own interactive lottery games that enable user interactions.
+Polaris empowers a one-of-a-kind blockchain lottery experience.

 # Structure of GitHub